Last Updated: 09/08/2023

 Whenever possible, try to limit the amount of time you spend walking across the lawn, as heavy foot traffic can wear out the grass over time.

 Move garden furniture and children’s toys off the lawn when they’re not in use to give the grass exposure to sunlight, air flow and rainfall.
 This will help prevent it dying off.

 If your lawn has developed discrete areas of poor growth over a period of time, it may need to be repaired as soon as possible to stop the problem from persisting.
-Over-seeding bare patches prevents weeds and improves the overall appearance of the lawn.
-Some top dressing may also be required to make the grass grow again on the patches.
+Lawn Master offer several lawn care services to fix bare patches:

 Lawns that are generally poor, full of weeds or sparse may benefit from a programme of thorough lawn maintenance including regular over-seed applications.